vitalets/global-cache/README.md

 });

 test('test 3', { tag: '@no-auth' }, async ({ page }) => {
-  // ...page is NOT authenticated
+  // ...page is NOT authenticated because of '@no-auth' tag });
-});
 ```